joshl26/Leetcode-Challenges/README.md

 ## Usage

-Run the .js file in each directory.
+Run the .js or .ts file in each directory.

 ## License